kalekundert/bind_dna/notebook/20200106_validate_b1h/validate_b1h.rst

   In traditional B1H, DNA binding leads to expression, which confers a survival advantage, which is measured.
-This is a more indirect measure of binding than the in vitro assays.
+This is a more indirect measure of binding than the in vitro assays (e.g. factors like crowding on plates or differences in plasmid copy number could be significant sources of variability).
 But it also may do a better job of amplifying the signal.
 This could go either way.

   I might be able to make this assay more direct by using a GFP or RNA-seq based readout, rather than survival.
 This would be a significant change from